The best Sunday lunches in central London

 The best Sunday lunches in east London

 Purists, look away.
 Beagle isn’t the pub-with-fire sort of setting that the thought of a Sunday roast can conjure.
 But it comforts in other ways.
 From knowledgeable, smart service to the sight of large family gatherings, this restaurant’s warming charm is quite something – you’d barely know you were dining in a railway arch.
-Beagle focuses on roasting meat to exceptional standards – it practically sings on a plate of roast beef rump, served with crispy dripping potatoes (there can never be enough of these) and honeyed roast carrots.
-Roast chicken with rainbow chard is just as stylish a Sunday plate, or choose from seasonal game and fowl.
-Slow jazz tinkers and wine flows freely – you’re in for a happy Sunday.
+Beagle focuses on roasting meat to exceptional standards – it practically sings on a plate of roast beef rump, served with crispy dripping potatoes (there can never be enough of these) and spring greens.
+Jerked roast chicken with burnt carrots and chimichurri is just as stylish an alternative Sunday plate, or choose from seasonal game and fowl.
+Slow jazz tinkles and wine flows freely – you’re in for a happy Sunday.

 Don’t miss: Keep an eye out for the specials chalked up on the board, since they move pretty quickly.

 Sunday lunch at this bonza boozer is a relaxed affair – at first.
 As the afternoon progresses, a couple of low-key locals yield to crowds of swag-carrying Brick Lane marketeers and the mood cranks up from low-key to lively.
 In keeping with the pub’s unpretentious ethos, the food here is more about satisfaction than aspiration.
 Sunday-specific options are two roasts (sirloin of beef or loin of pork, served with roasties and a Yorkshire pud), or you can order off the main menu.
 The cooking style is homely, with sweet-baked seasonal veg and red wine onion gravy liberally dispensed.
 Beef is quality topside correctly served medium; pork is tasty loin.
 Roasts come in two sizes: the smaller should be plenty, though note that there’s only one pudding on offer.